Pinetop Sparks

 Aaron "Pinetop" Sparks (born Aaron Gant, May 22, 1910 – November 5, 1935) was an American blues pianist active in St. Louis in the early 1930s.
-He died in his twenties from either poisoning or exhaustion.
+He and his brother, Milton “Lindberg” Sparks (born Marion Gant), recorded songs from between 1932 and 1935.
+Their 1935 song "Every Day I Have the Blues" has been twice inducted into the Grammy Hall of Fame for versions recorded by subsequent artists.

 Career

-Aaron and his twin brother, Marion "Lindberg" Sparks, were born in Corona, Lee County, Mississippi, to Sullie Gant and Ruth McWhorter.
+Aaron and his twin brother, Marion Gant, were born in Corona, Lee County, Mississippi, to Sullie Gant and Ruth McWhorter.
 They later took the surname of their stepfather, Carl Sparks.
 In 1920, the family moved to St. Louis, where Pinetop had "rudimentary music education at school".
 He and his twin brother formed a group, with Aaron playing the piano in a boogie-woogie style and Marion singing.
 They were accompanied by the guitarist Pete Bogans and the trombone player Ike Rogers.
 The boys had a sister, Jimmie Lee, who never recorded songs but, according to Henry Townsend, had a wonderful singing voice.
 Townsend recalled in his memoir that Pinetop played, like all other St. Louis musicians, in the "speakeasy type places", such as Nettie's on Delmar Boulevard.

-Their first recording session was in 1932, when they recorded a number of blues and boogie-woogie songs.
+Their first recording session was in 1932, when they recorded a number of blues and boogie-woogie songs including "4 x 11 = 44", "East Chicago Blues" and "Louisiana Bound".
 Pinetop (who got his nickname from playing Pinetop Smith's hit "Pine Top's Boogie Woogie") has been praised for "excellent technique", capable of both "fierce boogie-woogie style" and "chorded basses and rich treble passages" to accompany his brother.
 Pinetop also recorded "Bad Luck Blues" with Dorothea Trowbridge and "Whiskey Blues" with Elizabeth Washington, both in 1933.
 Most often, the brothers played together only occasionally.

 Notable recordings by Pinetop include "Every Day I Have the Blues", a song he wrote with his brother, recorded on July 28, 1935, for Bluebird Records and reissued on the compilation album Windy City Blues (Nighthawk, 1992).
 In 1949, the song was recorded under a different title by Memphis Slim.
+The versions by B. B. King as well as the Joe Williams and the Count Basie Orchestra were inducted into the Grammy Hall of Fame.